My resignation letter was written.

-I have found prayer to be an exceptional antidote to wanting to quit ministry.
-In prayer I’ve been able to cast my cares, woes and anxieties onto the Lord and trust him for my future.
+I have found prayer to be an exceptional antidote to wanting to quit the ministry.
+In prayer, I’ve been able to cast my cares, woes and anxieties onto the Lord and trust him for my future.

-I tend to be a future focussed person which is helpful when if comes to leadership.
+I tend to be a future focussed person which is helpful when it comes to leadership.

 However, the downside is that I tend to worry about the future as I contemplate various scenarios.

-This tendency to anxiety has at times led me to become disheartened and wanting to quit rather than persevere.
+This tendency to anxiety has at times led me to become disheartened and I want to quit rather than persevere.

 It’s in the place of prayer that my anxious heart has found rest.